Narses: Battle of Mons Lactarius

 The Goths suddenly came down the mountain in a compact phalanx, catching the army off guard who were also on foot.
 The reasons why the Goths attacked horseless is unknown, but the suddenness of the attack seemed to be the reason that Narses fought horseless as well.
 The ensuing battle was fought for two days and Procopius described the bravery of King Teias.
 He first introduced the battle as "a battle of great note," and the heroism displayed by King Teias was not "inferior to any of the heroes of legend."
 It may be noted that Procopius did not witness any of the battle, and only retold it from the account of others.

 Teias led the charge towards Narses.
 Procopius recounts that every time his shield was filled with arrows, he received another from his man-at-arms.
 Finally when a spear struck his shield, he received another but was struck with a mortal blow.
-The soldier cut off his head to display to the Goths their king had died, but instead of disheartening the Goths, it reinvigorated them to fight for another day.
+The soldier cut off his head to display to the Goths that their king had died, but instead of disheartening the Goths, it reinvigorated them to fight for another day.
 The second day was much like the first, as the Goths charged and fought on foot, involving little to no tactics.
 Finally, the Goths sent some of their officers to Narses who said they would surrender if they were allowed to leave the country safely.
 Narses, who received more advice from John, accepted those terms of surrender.